chrisgrieser/obsidian-quadro/README.md

 indicating what type of extraction it is.

 You can then fill out the fields of newly created file.
-The `extraction source` key contains a link back to the location in the Data File where you initiated the extraction.
-In the rendered view, the file contains a `Properties` headily that can conveniently be filled out:
+The `extraction source` key contains a link back to the paragraph in the Data File where you initiated the extraction.
+In the rendered view, the file contains a `Properties` header that can conveniently be filled out:

 ![Showcase Extraction](./assets/showcase-extraction.png)